When working with Python for AI software, you'll often encounter pip

 pip

-, go into it, and create a new text file namedpip.ini
+.
+Inside it, create a new text file and name itpip.ini

 pip.ini